NapoleonWils0n/cerberus/xkb/xkb-keyboard-mapping.md

 ### X configuration files

-running localectl will create a file at this location
+running the above localectl command will create a file at this location

 /etc/X11/xorg.conf.d/00-keyboard.conf